COAL

 c.
 Trimaceral Coal

 b.
-Bimaceral Coal: Bimaceral coal describes coal samples that predominantly consist of two distinct maceral types.
-For instance, a coal sample that contains significant amounts of both vitrinite and inertinite macerals, with only minor amounts of liptinite, would be classified as bimaceral coal.
+Bimaceral Coal : Bimaceral coal describes coal samples that predominantly consist of two distinct maceral types.
+For example a coal sample that contains significant amounts of both vitrinite and inertinite macerals, with only minor amounts of liptinite, would be classified as bimaceral coal.
 Bimaceral coals are more common than monomaceral coals but still relatively less prevalent compared to coals with a broader maceral composition.

 a. humic coal